alioshr/nvim/README.md

 ## Clibboard management
 - use the void black hole to delete without polluting the clipboard

+- operations with d/dd -> map to the black hole with noremap
+- create keybindings for operations with D/DD -> save to the registry

 ## Run tests
 - Ditch neotest
 - Add a mapping to run